TLMHoang-AI/TLMHoang-AI/README.md

 - Developing computer vision models for plant disease detection
 - Building a full Mask R-CNN pipeline from scratch with PyTorch
 - Exploring Vision Transformers (ViT, Swin) for image-based tasks
-- Working on an educational AI + Game hybrid project
+- Working on an educational AI project
 - Participating in AI competitions (ResConnect, ResFest)

 ---